 The Maxine Platzer Lynn Women's Center at UVA has recently renovated the "Room to Breath" room complete with a stress-relieving finger labyrinth, white noise machine, books, and chocolate.
 It is a resource for the UVA community to utilize whenever they need that moment of privacy, safety, and quiet.
 There's no need to make an appointment.
 Hours: 9am-5pm.
 Visit the Women's Center's website for details.
 Learn more about the space here.

-Newcomb Hall Rm 466 (Meditation & Reflection Room)
+Interspace Room 466 (Meditation & Reflection Room)

 UVA Law Library (Collaborative Classroom space) Open when not being used as a Law classroom.